-Me: You’ve seen this before, 19 and a half years ago.
-It was the first story we watched together when I moved in with you in ’93.
+Me: You’ve seen this story before, Sue, 19 years ago.
+It was the first one we watched together when I moved in with you in 1993.
 Can you remember anything about it?

-Sue: No. I remember Genesis of the Daleks, though.
+Sue: No. I do remember Genesis of the Daleks, though.

-Me: You didn’t say much at the time.
+Me: You didn’t say very much at the time.

-Sue: I was probably thinking about you.
+Sue: I was probably too busy thinking about you.
 We were still in our honeymoon period.

-Me: And Peter Davison was too old for you back then.
+Me: And Peter Davison was much too old for you back then.

-Last week’s location has convinced Sue that anything’s possible now…
+Last week’s location has convinced Sue anything’s possible.

 Sue: This wide shot is unusual.
 I don’t think we’ve ever had a scene quite like this before.

 Sue: Oh dear.
-At least it moves quickly and the camera didn’t dwell on it.
+At least it moves quickly and the camera didn’t dwell on it too much.
 They almost got away with it.

 Sue: That wasn’t supposed to happen, was it?

 Me: Maybe Spectrox is really bouncy.
-It’s possible.
+It’s possible, I suppose.

-The Doctor tells Peri why he walks around with a stick of celery on his coat.
+The Doctor tells Peri why he walks around with a stick of celery pinned to his coat.

 Sue: Right, so his celery turns purple later.
 And then he dies.
 They wouldn’t bring that up if it wasn’t important.

-It doesn’t take Sue long to appreciate The Caves of Androzani unique style…
+It doesn’t take Sue very long to appreciate The Caves of Androzani’s unique style.

 Sue: Who directed this?